Reducing Carbon Emissions, Increasing Adequate Housing: How the Buildings and Construction Sector Can do Both

 Ariana Karamallis

-Global Advocacy & Development Associate
+Global Advocacy and Development Manager

 Nearly 40 percent of global CO2 emissions result from the buildings and construction sector, and nearly 40 percent of the world’s population is living in substandard, unsafe housing.
 To keep up with demand, at least 96,000 new housing units would need to be built every day, but in order to meet global climate ambitions set out in the Paris Agreement, the sector would need to almost completely decarbonize by 2050.
 Achieving these two goals – reducing carbon emissions, increasing adequate housing – will require new thinking, dialogue, and collaboration as well as new policies and financing.